Convergence of adaptive stochastic collocation with finite elements: Introduction

-The algorithm consists of alternating between enriching the polynomial space $\mathbb{P}_I$ (Line \ref{algo:line:param_ref}) and refining the finite element spaces corresponding to each collocation point \emph{independently from each other} (Line \ref{algo:line:FE_ref}).
+The algorithm consists of alternating between enriching the polynomial space $\mathbb{P}_I$ {in Line \ref{algo:line:param_ref} (Alg.~\ref{algo:SCFE})} and refining the finite element spaces corresponding to each collocation point \emph{independently from each other} {in Line \ref{algo:line:FE_ref} (Alg.~\ref{algo:SCFE})}.
 The intuitive idea behind this choice is the following: In order for the parameter enrichment routine to make a meaningful choice, the finite element solution in the collocation points has to be "close enough" to the exact solution.
-The algorithm terminates when the a-posteriori estimator falls below a given tolerance $\epsilon>0$ (Line \ref{algo:line:termination}).
+The algorithm terminates when the a-posteriori estimator falls below a given tolerance $\epsilon>0$ in Line \ref{algo:line:termination}~(Alg.~\ref{algo:SCFE}). {The reliable upper bound (\ref{eq:fully_discrete_a_post_estimate}) guarantees that the error of the discrete solution is also bounded by $\epsilon$.}

-The sub-routine \texttt{Refine\_FE\_spaces} reads:
+The sub-routine \texttt{Refine\_FE\_spaces} reads: { }

-The aim of this sub-routine is to refine the finite element solutions in the collocation points until the finite element estimator falls below the tolerance defined in Line \ref{algo_FE_ref:line:tolerance}.
-In Line \ref{algo_FE_ref:line:dorfler_marking} collocation nodes are selected for refinement using Dörfler marking with the parameter $\theta_y\in(0,1).$ Then, for each marked collocation point $\bm{y}$, we apply one cycle of ``mark, refine, compute, estimate" of the classical finite element h-refinement algorithm (Lines \ref{algo_FE_ref:line:mark_elem} to \ref{algo_FE_ref:line:estim}).
-We use newest-vertex-bisection with mesh closure for mesh refinement.
-Observe that, since the tolerance depends on the parametric estimator $\zeta_{SC, I}$, which in turn depends on the discrete solution, the tolerance needs to be re-computed at every finite-element refinement.
-In Section \ref{sec:conv_fully_discr_algo} we will prove that the sub-routine terminates (i.e. that the finite element estimator eventually falls below the tolerance) and that the choice of tolerance made in Line \ref{algo_FE_ref:line:tolerance} is a sufficient condition for convergence.
+The aim of this sub-routine is to refine the finite element solutions in the collocation points until the finite element estimator falls below the tolerance defined in Line \ref{algo_FE_ref:line:tolerance} { (Alg.~\ref{algo:refine_FE})}.
+We use newest-vertex-bisection with mesh closure for mesh refinement (see, e.g.,~\cite{stevenson08} for further details).
+Observe that, since the tolerance depends on the parametric estimator $\zeta_{SC, I}$, which in turn depends on the discrete solution, the tolerance needs to be re-computed at every finite-element refinement. {This is necessary as one parametric refinement might uncover new features of the solution which need to be resolved in the finite-element refinement step.
+In practical computations, this rarely happens after the first few iterations of the algorithm.
+Note also that the linear convergence result in Proposition~\ref{prop:linconv} shows that starting from the initial mesh does not significantly increase the computational cost (at worst case, it contributes logarithmically).
+It might be possible to prove convergence without the scaling $1/\sum_{\bm{i}\in\mathcal{M}_I}\prod_{n=1}^N i_n$ of the tolerance in Line~\ref{algo_FE_ref:line:tolerance} of Algorithm~\ref{algo:SCFE} (the experiments in Section~\ref{sec:numerics} indicate that it is not necessary) however with the present techniques we didn't find a way to do that.}

+In Section \ref{sec:conv_fully_discr_algo} we will prove that the sub-routine terminates (i.e. that the finite element estimator eventually falls below the tolerance) and that the choice of tolerance made in Line \ref{algo_FE_ref:line:tolerance} { (Alg.~\ref{algo:refine_FE})} is a sufficient condition for convergence.

 Finally, the sub-routine \texttt{Refine\_parameter\_space} reads as follows: